DR. FRANCES CHEN

 Frances Chen received her A.B. from Harvard University and her Ph.D. from Stanford University.
 She was a postdoctoral research fellow at the University of Freiburg, Germany.
 She joined the Department of Psychology at the University of British Columbia in 2013.
 Her research investigates how people establish, negotiate, and sustain social relationships.
 Frances’s work has been featured in numerous media outlets, including The Globe and Mail, Forbes, Time, NPR, Slate, and The Washington Post.
 You can find her CV here.

-Elizabeth is a fourth year psychology student.
+Elizabeth graduated from UBC with a B.A. in Psychology in 2022.
 She is interested in social, health, and cultural psychology, and the intersections between these disciplines.
-She has been involved in research about LGBTQ+ social integration as well as the relationship between loneliness and the heart.
+In the Social Health Lab, she has been involved in research about LGBTQ+ social integration as well as the relationship between loneliness and the heart.

 Sarah has a Bachelor of Science in Psychology and Bachelor of Social Work from UBC.
 She is passionate about improving the health and well-being of marginalized individuals, specifically for persons with disabilities and those with complex health conditions.
-In her spare time, Sarah volunteers as a Crisis Responder with Kids Help Phone and serves on the Board of Directors for Disability Alliance BC.
+When Sarah is not working or exploring new coffee shops, she volunteers her time with various non-profit organizations, such as Cure SMA Canada and Disability Alliance BC.

 Senior Research Assistants

 Nicholas is an undergraduate psychology student at UBC.
 He is a current coordinator for two ongoing projects in the lab, investigating both the social and biological factors that may contribute to the development and maintenance of depression.
 This year he will further assess the relationship between facial emotion recognition and depression in adolescents.
 Outside of the lab, he volunteers with the Vancouver Crisis Centre and the AMS peer support services.